 Believe it or not, there is never a dull moment in insurance!
 And, analytics is at the center of it all, which encompasses pricing, claims prediction, loss management and – most importantly – caring for injured workers when they need help the most.

 Excel was a dominant analytics platform until we outgrew its use for advanced analytics, and thus we began our quest to find the best analytics tool that would fulfill our analytics vision.
+Many look for a mobile analytics platform for this purpose, especially once Excel is unmanageable, so it is a useful search to demonstrate.

 Along the way, we’ll explore how we significantly improved our ability to serve customers and partners in the following areas: